Fiberglass: Piping

+Boating

+Fiberglass composite boats have been made since the early 1940s, and many sailing vessels made after 1950 were built using the fiberglass lay-up process.
+As of 2022, boats continue to be made with fiberglass, though more advanced techniques such as vacuum bag moulding are used in the construction process.

+Armour

+Though most bullet-resistant armours are made using different textiles, fiberglass composites have been shown to be effective as ballistic armor.

 Construction methods

 Filament winding

 Filament winding is a fabrication technique mainly used for manufacturing open (cylinders) or closed-end structures (pressure vessels or tanks).
 The process involves winding filaments under tension over a male mandrel.
 The mandrel rotates while a wind eye on a carriage moves horizontally, laying down fibers in the desired pattern.
 The most common filaments are carbon or glass fiber and are coated with synthetic resin as they are wound.
 Once the mandrel is completely covered to the desired thickness, the resin is cured; often the mandrel is placed in an oven to achieve this, though sometimes radiant heaters are used with the mandrel still turning in the machine.
 Once the resin has cured, the mandrel is removed, leaving the hollow final product.
 For some products such as gas bottles, the 'mandrel' is a permanent part of the finished product forming a liner to prevent gas leakage or as a barrier to protect the composite from the fluid to be stored.

 Filament winding is well suited to automation, and there are many applications, such as pipe and small pressure vessels that are wound and cured without any human intervention.
 The controlled variables for winding are fiber type, resin content, wind angle, tow or bandwidth and thickness of the fiber bundle.
 The angle at which the fiber has an effect on the properties of the final product.
 A high angle "hoop" will provide circumferential or "burst" strength, while lower angle patterns (polar or helical) will provide greater longitudinal tensile strength.

 Products currently being produced using this technique range from pipes, golf clubs, Reverse Osmosis Membrane Housings, oars, bicycle forks, bicycle rims, power and transmission poles, pressure vessels to missile casings, aircraft fuselages and lamp posts and yacht masts.